andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 find out what you can put in place of the '$...$' on both the left and right hand sides.
 The value of '$...$' need not be the same on both sides (remember, these aren't variables).

 I then attacked this two ways.
-Applying what I'd learned from [Chunk 6]() I realised that I could use the DIfference of Squares on the left hand side.
+Applying what I'd learned from [Chunk 6](https://andrewharmellaw.github.io/2016/12/17/gelfanfd-algebra-chunk-6-squares-sums-diffs-etc) I spotted that I could use the DIfference of Squares on the left hand side.

 $$(x^2- 1)(x+ ...) = (x-1)(x+3)(x+...)$$

 $$(x+1)(x-1)(x+ ...) = (x-1)(x+3)(x+...)$$

+A quick aside, how did I spot it?
+I recognised the $x^2 - a$ pattern which can be re-stated as $(x + a)(x - a)$.

 If we then re-arrange what we end up with we get something useful